Hunter-Github/evil-and-not-wholly-awesome-firefox/README.md

 * [Mozilla Build Instructions](https://developer.mozilla.org/en-US/docs/Simple_Firefox_build) - the dev environment is huge.
 * [Linux build pre-requisites](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions/Linux_Prerequisites).

+The easiest way to get a modern and performant browser, though, is switching to an ['unstable' Chromium](https://download-chromium.appspot.com/).
+Although it still requires some customization, it supports uBlock Origin/uMatrix.

 ## Where to look for other awesome lists

 * [awesome-awesome](https://github.com/emijrp/awesome-awesome)